 BBK and its wholly owned subsidiaries shall continue to enhance shareholders' value, protect their interests, and defend their rights by practising the pursuit of excellence in corporate life.
-The Bank shall not only comply with all statutory requirements - including the Corporate Governance Code of the Kingdom of Bahrain and the High Level Controls module of the CBB rulebook - but also formulate and adhere to strong corporate governance practices.
+The Bank shall not only comply with all statutory requirements - including the High-Level Controls module of the CBB RuleBook - but also formulate and adhere to strong corporate governance practices.
 BBK and its wholly owned subsidiaries shall also continuously strive to best serve the interests of all other stakeholders, including clients, employees, regulators and the public at large.